rickosborne/skyline/story/connection/130-delta3b.md

 Linhi has a different perspective on the voice, squinting as she talks:

-> I tried to explain to the voice that the garden needs small animals to improve, to spread seeds, to fertilize the earth, to bring new life when they return to the earth.
+> I tried to explain to the voice that the Garden needs small animals to improve, to spread seeds, to fertilize the earth, to bring new life when they return to the earth.
 > It dismissed me, without listening.
 > It thinks it understands the cycle, and its knowledge is impressive, but it sees one small part and thinks it sees everything.
 > It is a child, playing with its toys.